Popular Instagram automation services Instagress and Mass Planner have hit the dust. How do you automate your Instagram strategy now?

 I’ve got you covered.

-Here are a few things you can do to save time and still keep a health level of growth on your Instagram account.
+Here are a few things you can do to save time and still keep your Instagram growing at a healthy rate:

 It’s the most authentic option, and you’ll be able to target your ideal audience even better than if you used an automated bot (plus build real relationships with your potential customers).